+Standard primitive cell.
+The aflow++ standard primitive representations for all Bravais lattices have been constructed to have corresponding Minkowski-reduced lattices in the reciprocal space, ensuring both speed and convergence of electronic structure calculations using plane-wave bases [71, 72].
 Such a lattice is guaranteed to be composed of the three smallest linearly-independent vectors - and is thus maximally compact - and have a bounded orthogonality defect, where an orthogonal basis has a defect of zero.
-The orthogonality defect is associated with the loss of completeness of a truncated plane-wave basis, needing more plane-wave terms (and computational resources) to reach the required accuracy.
-Note that in the search for the most primitive lattice, vectors defined by the atomic basis are considered, so the shape of the lattice may change in such a way that the symmetry of the crystal is still preserved [31].
+The orthogonality defect is associated with the loss of completeness of a truncated planewave basis, needing more plane-wave terms (and computational resources) to reach the required accuracy.
+Note that in the search for the most primitive lattice, vectors defined by the atomic basis are considered, so the shape of the lattice may change in such a way that the symmetry of the crystal is still preserved [49].
 A structure can be converted to the aflow++ standard primitive representation with the following command:

-aflow -- sprim < GEOM_FILE
+aflow --sprim < GEOM_FILE

 Standard conventional cell.
-The aflow++ standard conventional representations for all Bravais lattices have been constructed to highlight symmetry properties of the lattices (e.g., defining lattice vectors along high-symmetry directions).
-For example, the standard conventional representations for fcc copper and β -tin are
+The aflow++ standard conventional representations for all Bravais lattices have been constructed to highlight symmetry properties of the lattices (e.g., defining lattice vectors along important symmetry directions).
+A structure can be converted to the aflow++ conventional primitive representation with the following command: